-□ 1.3.1 A documented procedure exists to review and document the obligations, restrictions and rights granted by each Identified License governing the Supplied Software.
+□ 1.3.1 A documented procedure to review and document the obligations, restrictions and rights granted by each Identified License.

 To ensure a process exists for reviewing and identifying the license obligations for each Identified License for the various use cases.